OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOTSPOT.md

 dhcp-range=192.168.50.150,192.168.50.200,255.255.255.0,12h
 ```

-Add the following lines at the bottom of `/etc/dhcpcd.conf`:
+Add the following lines at the bottom of `/etc/dhcpcd.conf` (make sure you use the right file... `dhcpcd.conf`):
 ```
 #
 # Static HotSpot